Minep/lunaix-os/README.md

 # The Lunaix Project

-The Lunaix kernel (or soon-to-be LunaixOS) is a hobby kernel, written entirely from scratch.
-Designed to be POSIX-compliance, performance critical and modern, with some independent thoughts being applied in architectural design.
+The Lunaix kernel (or soon-to-be LunaixOS) is a hobby kernel, started in 2022, written entirely from scratch.
+With a big ambition of being POSIX-compliance, and designed with performance and modernity in mind, with some independent thoughts being applied in architectural design.

 This project is built entirely from first principles - meaning no code was copy-pasted or recycled from other OS projects or tutorials.
 Lunaix didn't begin as an attempt to outperform anything; it started as a personal challenge to learn OS theory and explore advanced kernel features through original design and implementation.
 Everything you see here was developed solo, part-time, with only hardware specs and my beloved **Modern Operating Systems** as guidance.

-If you're a kernel hobbyist looking for a fresh take or tired of mass-produced projects, then welcome, you're in the right place!
+If you're a kernel hobbyist looking for a fresh take or tired of mass-produced, tutorial-style projects, then welcome, you're in the right place!

 | ![showcase_lunaix-over-serial.png](docs/img/showcase_lunaix-over-serial.png) |